Take 1-2 approved courses alongside UCLA students for college credit!

 Earth, Planetary, and Space Sciences

-EPS SCI 1: Introduction to Earth Science [ONLINE]
+EPS SCI 1: Introduction to Earth Science [TBA]

 EPS SCI 9: Solar System and Planets